 - Tradeweb LLC ("TWL"), a registered broker-dealer under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), a member of the Financial Industry Regulatory Authority ("FINRA"), a member of the Municipal Securities Rulemaking Board ("MSRB"), a registered independent introducing broker with the Commodities Future Trading Commission ("CFTC") and a member of the National Futures Association ("NFA"). - Dealerweb Inc. ("DW") (formerly known as Hilliard Farber & Co., Inc.), a registered broker-dealer under the Exchange Act and a member of FINRA and MSRB.
-DW is also registered as an introducing broker with the CFTC and a member of the NFA. - Tradeweb Direct LLC ("TWD") (formerly known as BondDesk Trading LLC), a registered broker-dealer under the Exchange Act and a member of FINRA and MSRB. - Tradeweb Europe Limited ("TEL"), a MiFID Investment Firm regulated by the Financial Conduct Authority (the "FCA") in the UK and certain other global regulators and maintains branches in Asia. - TW SEF LLC ("TW SEF"), a Swap Execution Facility ("SEF") regulated by the CFTC and certain other global regulators. - DW SEF LLC ("DW SEF"), a SEF regulated by the CFTC and certain other global regulators.
+DW is also registered as an introducing broker with the CFTC and a member of the NFA. - Tradeweb Direct LLC ("TWD") (formerly known as BondDesk Trading LLC), a registered broker-dealer under the Exchange Act and a member of FINRA and MSRB. - Tradeweb Europe Limited ("TEL"), a MiFID Investment Firm regulated by the Financial Conduct Authority (the "FCA") in the UK, and certain other global regulators, that maintains branches in Asia. - TW SEF LLC ("TW SEF"), a Swap Execution Facility ("SEF") regulated by the CFTC and certain other global regulators.

-- Tradeweb Japan K.K. ("TWJ"), a security house regulated by the Japanese Financial Services Agency ("JFSA") and the Japan Securities Dealers Association ("JSDA"). - Tradeweb EU B.V. ("TWEU"), a MiFID Investment Firm regulated by the Netherlands Authority for the Financial Markets ("AFM"), the De Nederlandsche Bank ("DNB") and certain other global regulators and maintains a branch in France. - Tradeweb Execution Services Limited ("TESL"), an Investment Firm ("BIPRU Firm") regulated by the FCA in the UK. - Tradeweb Commercial Information Consulting (Shanghai) Co., Ltd. a wholly-owned foreign enterprise (WOFE) for the purpose of providing consulting and marketing activities in China.
-The offshore electronic trading platform is recognized by the People's Bank of China for the provision of Bond Connect and CIBM Direct. - Tradeweb Execution Services B.V. ("TESBV"), a MiFID investment firm authorized and regulated by the AFM, with permission to trade on a matched principal basis.
+- DW SEF LLC ("DW SEF"), a SEF regulated by the CFTC and certain other global regulators. - Tradeweb Japan K.K. ("TWJ"), a security house regulated by the Japanese Financial Services Agency ("JFSA") and the Japan Securities Dealers Association ("JSDA"). - Tradeweb EU B.V. ("TWEU"), a MiFID Investment Firm regulated by the Netherlands Authority for the Financial Markets ("AFM"), the De Nederlandsche Bank ("DNB") and certain other global regulators and that maintains a branch in France. - Tradeweb Execution Services Limited ("TESL"), an Investment Firm ("BIPRU Firm") regulated by the FCA in the UK. - Tradeweb Information Technology Services (Shanghai) Co., Ltd is a wholly-owned foreign enterprise (WOFE) in China.
+Its business scope includes information, data and technology related services including development, sales, import and export and consulting.
+The Tradeweb offshore electronic trading platform is recognized by the People's Bank of China ("PBOC") for the provision of Bond Connect, CIBM Direct RFQ and Swap Connect. - Tradeweb Execution Services B.V. ("TESBV"), a MiFID Investment Firm authorized and regulated by the AFM, with permission to trade on a matched principal basis. - Tradeweb Australia Pty Ltd (formerly Yieldbroker Pty Limited) ("YB" or "Yieldbroker"), acquired in August 2023, a Tier 1 Australian Markets Licensee in Australia, regulated by the Australian Securities & Investments Commission ("ASIC"), that also maintains a branch in Singapore that is regulated by the Monetary Authority of Singapore ("MAS") as a Regulated Market Operator.
+Tradeweb Australia Pty Ltd changed its name from Yieldbroker Pty Limited in January 2024. - Tradeweb (DIFC) Limited ("TDIFC"), an Authorized Firm regulated by the Dubai Financial Services Authority ("DFSA") with a license for "arranging deals in investments" for users to access the Company's various trading venues that are also separately recognized by the DFSA.